Ren halts before the massive gate, feet spread like a high-noon gunslinger.

 “May light find you in dark places.”
 Ren hands over a trio of coins.

-“What uh…” I’m not sure how to ask about Lizard Guy’s race or species.
+“What uh…” I’m not sure how to ask about Lizard Guy’s race.
 “He’s Wildlyre, right?”

 “His designate?
 He’s Sauric.
 Of the Saura.”

 “Oh.
 Okay.”
-I snap my fingers.
-“You know, it just occurred to me—I’ve been speaking English to you this whole time.
+I snap my fingers, hit by a sudden epiphany.
+“You know…I just realized: you speak English.
 Where did you learn how to—”

-“Okay, okay.”
-I raise both hands.
-“I get it.
+“Okay, okay—I get it.
 Quit showing off.”

 That damned contract changed everything.
 SOMETHING DIFFERENT.